lsst-camera-dh/jh-dev-tools/README.md

 ```

 The config/lcatr.cfg file needs to be appropriately modified and
-placed in the user's working directory; and from that directory, one
+placed in the developer's working directory.
+From that directory, one
 runs the fake eTraveler server, giving it the python version of the
 traveler:
 ```